blynkkk/blynkkk.github.io/BlynkMainOperations.md

 <img src="images/frequency_reading_push.png" style="width: 200px; height:360px"/>

 We recommend sending data in intervals and avoiding [Flood Error](http://docs.blynk.cc/#troubleshooting-flood-error).
-For this, you can use [SimpleTimer](http://playground.arduino.cc/Code/SimpleTimer) is an Arduino library for timed events.
-SimpleTimer is included in Blynk library as ```BlynkTimer```, so no need to install SimpleTimer separately.
+You can use timers like [BlynkTimer](./BlynkFirmware.md#blynktimer).
-Please read instructions inside this [example sketch](https://github.com/blynkkk/blynk-library/blob/master/examples/GettingStarted/PushData/PushData.ino#L30) for more details.
+Please read instructions inside this [example sketch](https://github.com/blynkkk/blynk-library/blob/master/examples/GettingStarted/PushData/PushData.ino) for more details.

 Here is how it can work: